 White Pine trees are excellent living fence trees to add around pools or anyplace one desires privacy.
 The White Pine evergreen tree, with really long needles, is the embodiment of the ideal Christmas tree.
 These lavish trees are stated trees of Michigan and Maine, and they are homes for squirrels and the Common Crossbill.

 Remarkably, the White Pine trees take a couple of years to establish roots that will support them for about the next 150 to 200 years, at maturity.
 Reports have shown it can live 450 years!
 After the evergreen has rooted, it will shoot up quickly, and sometimes the growth rate is over 4 feet each year, especially if there is a wet season.

 Additionally, the tallness of the White Pine tree can reach 80 to 100 feet.
 Some grow to about 230 feet tall, and they are the tallest tree in eastern North America.
 The width can get up to 4 1/2 feet across.
 Constraining the height for a couple of years by pruning the top leaders of the tree to slow them down will add to their value.

 Plant White Pine today

 Also, cut any grass and weeds that start to grow under the trees, as they can steal nutrients from it.
-When they reach the tallness wanted, trim tops hard to sustain this.
+When they reach the tallness wanted, trim tops are hard to sustain.
 Let them go ahead at their own pace, and then they become a tree that is not real tall but of a standard tall.
 They will grow more broad and bushy, filling out as a high wall.

 What is more, the White Pine trees, by nature, are resistant to fire, so matured, outlasting trees can be reseeded even if they are in burnt-out expanses.
 They also endure surface fires because of their unusual thick, fire-resistant bark.